Title/Position: Professor, ISSER & Director, Centre for Urban Management Studies

 Degree(s)/School(s): PhD (Geography) Norwegian University of Science and Technology; M.Phil (Social Change) Norwegian University of Science and Technology.

 MCRI Projects: C1: Africa

 Background: George Owusu holds a PhD in Geography (with focus on urban and regional development) and a Master of Philosophy degree in Social Change - all from the Norwegian University of Science and Technology, Norway.
 He obtained his B.A (Hons.) degree from the University of Ghana, Legon, Ghana.
-Currently, Dr Owusu is a Senior Research Fellow in ISSER, University of Ghana, Legon.
+Currently, Dr Owusu is a Professor in ISSER and the Director of the Centre for Urban Management Studies University of Ghana, Legon.
 He is also the Coordinator of Graduate Programmes (MA, MPhil., PhD) at ISSER.
 Dr. Owusu’s main areas of research include urbanization and regional development, land tenure, decentralization and participatory approaches to development.
 He has also in recent times focused on youth unemployment in urban Ghana.

-Owusu, G. (2011) Housing the Urban Poor in Ghana’s Largest Metropolitan Area, Accra: What is the Role of State in the Era of Liberalization and Globalization?, Brun, C., Jones, M and Blaikie, P. (eds.): Unravelling Marginalisation and Voicing Change: Alternative Geographies of Development (forthcoming Sages Publication)
+Owusu, G. (2011).
+Housing the Urban Poor in Ghana’s Largest Metropolitan Area, Accra: What is the Role of State in the Era of Liberalization and Globalization?
+In C. Brun, M. Jones & P. Blaikie (eds.)
+Unravelling Marginalisation and Voicing Change: Alternative Geographies of Development.
+Sages Publication.

-Owusu, G. (2011) Population Growth, Urbanization and Housing in Ghana.
-National Population Council Technical Publication, Accra: NPC (forthcoming)
+Owusu, G. (2011).
+Population Growth, Urbanization and Housing in Ghana.
+National Population Council Technical Publication.
+Accra: NPC.